Skip to main content

 The biometric border at peak levels

-Crucially, the Thales Cogent AFIS solution is more than capable of handling the large volume of travelers that characterize the Saudi border management application.
+The Thales Cogent AFIS solution can handle the large volume of travelers that characterize the Saudi border management application.

-During Hajj, for example, the numbers crossing daily will typically reach around 120,000.
+For example, the numbers crossing daily will typically reach around 120,000 during Hajj.

 Even at these peak levels, the matching process is performed not just in a matter of seconds but with the highest possible standards of accuracy.
 Officials can, therefore, respond quickly to any potential threat to homeland security while allowing legitimate visitors to move through border control as smoothly as possible.